Fraser Valley Bandits: Reflecting on year one - BC Local News

 Plans are also in place to continue with several theme nights.
 Kular said more time and a template in place allows them to establish those nights earlier.
 The team also wants to continue with its pre-game activities outside the arena.

 The other lingering issue is what the team will look like next year.
-All players are on one-year contracts, but Kular said many of the players he’s spoken to are interested in coming back.
+All players are on one-year contracts, but Kular said many of the players he has spoken to are interested in coming back.

 As for the CEBL overall, Kular said he and others associated with the league were satisfied with year one.